 All programs included in the pathway are designed to match demanding requirements.
-For example, two major global leadership development programs: "Being a Bold and Disruptive Leader in a New Era" for executives in collaboration with the London Business School and "Leading the Ipsen Way" for middle management are based on a blended approach mixing webinars, face-to-face sessions and applied learnings.
+For example, two major global leadership development programs: one program for executives and "Leading the Ipsen Way" for middle management are based on a blended approach mixing webinars, face-to-face sessions and applied learnings.
+In 2022, the Executive program will be revamped and extended to the whole Global Leadership Team.